ypzhaang/k-WediGNN/README.md

 ![fig5](images/fig5.png)
 These aforementioned results substantiate the efficacy of our research.
 ##  Tips
 > <font color=red>The complete code will be uploaded to the repository in a subsequent update.</font>
+> Copyright © 2024 YuPeiZhang.
+All rights reserved.